-With this pot, I started off adding a row of clay balls placed around the top edge of the pot.
-I then added shaped a coil into a wave design and positioned that so it fitted snuggly over the balls.
+With this pot, I started off by adding a row of clay balls placed around the top edge of the pot.
+I then shaped a coil into a wave design and positioned that so it fitted snuggly over the balls.

 Because of the more complicated shape of this coil, slipping and scoring would have been too fiddly.
 So, I blended the inside surface of the wave into the pot to make sure it was attached well.